Firebase Config Audit Prompts for Rules and Functions

 Take all Firebase audit findings above.
 Group into deploy steps: (1) Rules changes (deploy first, test with emulator), (2) Index additions (deploy before queries that need them), (3) Function changes (deploy after rules), (4) Console changes (App Check, auth providers — note manual).
 Output: ordered checklist with rollback per step.

-• allow read, write: if request.auth != null: any signed-in user reads everything; almost always wrong.
+• allow read, write: if request.auth != null — any signed-in user reads everything.
+The single most common Firebase leak; almost always wrong.

 How to push results further

-• Demand request.resource.data.keys() constraints in Firestore rules; they’re cheap and prevent surprise fields.
+• Demand request.resource.data.keys() constraints in Firestore rules — they’re cheap and block surprise fields a client tries to write.

-• Pair every callable function review with an App Check check.
+• Pair every callable-function review with an App Check check; the two failure modes travel together.

-• Snapshot firestore.indexes.json and *.rules in a /firebase/baseline/ folder; diff before each PR.
+• Snapshot firestore.indexes.json and *.rules into /firebase/baseline/ and diff before each PR.

-• For cost reviews, pair the audit with billing export to BigQuery; static review alone misses dollar impact.
+• For cost reviews, attach a billing export to BigQuery — static review alone never sees the dollar impact.

 FAQ

-• Should I run these on every PR?: Only for PRs that change *.rules, firestore.indexes.json, functions/, or Auth config.
-Other PRs don’t need it.
+• Should I run these on every PR?
+Only when a PR touches *.rules, firestore.indexes.json, functions/, or Auth config.
+Other PRs don’t need the pass.

-• How do I test rules without deploying?: Use the Firebase Emulator + the Rules Unit Testing SDK.
-These prompts cover the structural audit; the emulator covers behavior.
+• How do I test rules without deploying?
+Use the Firebase Emulator Suite plus the Rules Unit Testing SDK.
+These prompts cover the structural audit; the emulator covers actual behavior against fixtures.

-• What about Firebase Extensions?: Audit each extension’s service account scopes; they often have broad permissions.
-Add a row in template 5 for installed extensions.
+• What about Firebase Extensions?
+Audit each extension’s service-account scopes; they often request broad permissions.
+Add a row in template 5 for every installed extension.

 Tags: #Prompt #Coding #Firebase #Security